apache/doris/docs/en/docs/admin-manual/cluster-management/upgrade.md

 ## Test the correctness of BE upgrade

-1. Arbitrarily select a BE node and deploy the latest palo_be binary file.
+1. Arbitrarily select a BE node and deploy the latest doris_be binary file.
 2. Restart the BE node and check the BE log be.INFO to see if the boot was successful.
 3. If the startup fails, you can check the reason first.
-If the error is not recoverable, you can delete the BE directly through DROP BACKEND, clean up the data, and restart the BE using the previous version of palo_be.
+If the error is not recoverable, you can delete the BE directly through DROP BACKEND, clean up the data, and restart the BE using the previous version of doris_be.
 Then re-ADD BACKEND. (**This method will result in the loss of a copy of the data, please make sure that three copies are complete, and perform this operation!!!**

 ## Testing FE Metadata Compatibility